Welcome to: James Russell Publishing

 Motorcycle or Car Flat Tires - Many people do not carry a flat tire repair kit with them, but they should, especially motorcycle riders with alloy wheels as the flat can be easily repaired.
 All you need is the rope type flat tire fix kit and a small portable air compressor that runs off the vehicle battery.
 Make sure the power cord is long enough or the air hose is long to reach from the vehicle battery to all four tires.
 Simply read the instructions and flat tires will be no problem for you.
 Carry a set of needle nose pliers so you can remove the imbedded nail or object from the tire.
 Keep a flashlight in the repair kit.
 Remember, your cell phone may not work in many areas in the country or it may break or the batteries fail.
 Why not be prepared to fix the flat yourself?
 I keep my kit in a fork bag on my motorcycle and a kit in my pickup truck under the back seat.
 I have tow insurance, but I can fix a flat if need be.

-Pain - try "Active On" product.
-It surpasses any pain product on the market.
-Even severe bone break injuries and swelling you can feel less pain.
-Many over the counter pain relief products don't work, despite the claims on the package, but Active On does cut way down on the pain and it has no odor, will not sting the skin or eyes like some products do.
+Pain Salves - try "Active On" product for swelling-related pain.
+It surpasses any topical non-prescription pain product on the market.
+Even severe bone break injuries and swelling you will feel less pain.
+Many over-the-counter pain relief products don't work, despite the claims on the package, but Active On does cut way down on the pain and it has low odor, will not sting the skin or eyes like many products do.
+Another good product is called Blue Stop Max developed by a surgeon to stop pain.
+Blue-Emu should also be tried, but Active On is better than both.
+Blue Stop is easier to apply to hard-to-reach areas.

 Printers - best printer to save money on ink?
 Get a Kodak printer.
 You'll save lots of money.
 If you don't need color printing buy a laser jet printer.
 The toner does not evaporate like ink does and cost per printed page is very, very low.
 A good brand of printer (monochrome or color) to consider is Brother.
 They have all the modern features and their toner prints thousands of pages more.
 They also have wonderful color printers too.
-HP printers were the best at one time, but they have lost reliability and the cost of their print cartridges are outrageously expensive.
+HP printers were the best at one time, but they have lost reliability and the cost of their print cartridges are outrageously expensive, however, their prices are coming down and reliability is rising which should not be ignored .
 Canon and Epson makes nice high-end ink jet printers for photos.
-Check out Kodak and Brother brands before you buy a printer, you will save a lot of money.
+Check out Kodak (Brother gave me a lot of break-downs) before you buy a printer, you will save a lot of money on ink, but lately the price of the Kodak printers are rising a bit too high for comfort.
 Remember, if you print high resolution vector graphics (like the very sharp and fine lines on a dollar bill) get a laser printer.
 Ink jet printers can't can't do the job, they smear the lines together.
 Stay away from Zerox brand printers.
-They are not true laser printers with toner, they often use solid ink and they won't print vector graphics and are unreliable, jam often, locks up and freezes, hard drive failures, random error messages, software failues, tech support nonexistent, unhelpful, etc. I paid approximately $5,000 for one of their better Phaser printers and it was so terrible I had to give it away for free.
+They are not true laser printers with toner, they often use solid ink and they won't print vector graphics and are unreliable, jam often, locks up and freezes, hard drive failures, random error messages, software failures, tech support nonexistent, unhelpful, etc. I paid approximately $5,000 for one of their better Phaser printers and it was so terrible I had to give it away for free.
 I lost a lot of money on Zerox!
 Don't make the same mistake I made.
-I own Kodak, Canon and Brother printers.
-I see a lot of people at print shops that could be saving a ton of money if they just bought their own printer.
+I own Kodak, Canon and HP printers.
+I see a lot of people at print and copy shops that could be saving a ton of money if they just bought their own printer.
 Printing is not cheap, but personal inkjet and laser printers are!

 Religion - There are many religions in the world, but only Jesus of Nazareth saves a man from and eternity in hell fire.
 The Bible makes this clear and convincing that there is no other name and no other way to heaven.
 That is the good news message of the gospel.
 Only Jesus died for your sins and only Jesus rose from the dead.
 Nobody else measures up... nobody!
 Unfortunately, there are many false Christian religions and churches that are masquerading as true Christianity and they are everywhere and in every church.
 There are books you can read to help you steer clear of them.
 You can start with this Apostasy News page and read Apostate Books.
 I wrote two: The Lost Gospel of John and Apostasy Devotional